swatiarora11/daily-update-webpart/README.md

 <img src="images/Azureportal, webapplicationid.png"/>

 2. Download [teams.zip](https://github.com/swatiarora11/daily-update-webpart/blob/45b8206e94b8308dbf48cbb7acefc90cc048f21d/teams.zip) file from this git repository and extract the same to a local folder.
-3. Change following fields in "developer" section of the downloaded **manifest.json** file to values as appropriate for your organization.
+3. Change following fields in "developer" & Static tabs section of the downloaded **manifest.json** file to values as appropriate for your organization.
 * name
 * websiteUrl
 * privacyUrl
 * termsOfUseUrl

+* Content url
+* Website url

+**Note** : If Viva Connections site is already deployed as app in Teams, you must use the same manifest and simply update the webapplicationinfo section with Application (client id), mentioned in the step below.

 4. Change the "id" field under "webApplicationInfo" section in the manifest to "Application (client) ID" value of **Sharepoint Online Client Extensibility Web application Principal** as copied in serial 1 above and save **manifest.json** file.
 5. Create a ZIP package with **manifest.json** and app icon files (**color.png** and **outline.png**).
 Make sure that there are no nested folders within this ZIP package.
 6. Navigate to Microsoft Teams Admin Center.
 Under **Teams apps > Manage apps** section, click **+ Upload** and upload ZIP package file created in the previous step.
 Once upload is complete, you will be able to see the Connections app under the **Manage apps** tab as shown below.<img src="images/manage teams-teams admin center.png"/>